13:30CET, 25 April 2017, Nyon

 • Matches will be played home and away from 11 September 2017 to 4 September 2018.

 Pot A: Germany*, England*, Norway*, Sweden*, Spain*, Switzerland*, Italy*

 Pot B: Netherlands*, Iceland*, Scotland*, Denmark*, Austria*, Belgium*, Russia*

 Pot C: Finland, Ukraine, Wales, Romania, Poland, Czech Republic, Republic of Ireland

 Pot D: Portugal*, Serbia, Hungary, Bosnia and Herzegovia, Belarus, Slovakia, Slovenia

 Pot E: Northern Ireland, Croatia, Israel, Kazakhstan, Albania, Faroe Islands, Moldova

 • The seven group winners will qualify to join France in the finals.

-• The four runners-up with the best record against the teams first, third and fourth in their groups will progress to the play-offs, which will consist of two rounds of two-legged knockout ties in October and November 2018 to decide Europe's last qualifier.
+• The four runners-up with the best records against the sides first, third and fourth in their groups will advance to the play-offs, which will consist of two rounds of two-legged knockout ties in October and November 2018 to decide Europe's last qualifier.